EmaMaker/emamaker.github.io/events/romecup2024.md

 	frequency, almost 10x) that the higher-order armonics generated by the quantized change in voltage were still in the audible range.
 In fact, the second order RC filter I designed still let through a bit of signals up to 20kHz, which is in the audible range, and judging by ear the noise really seemed in high frequency.
-At first, and actually even after the first day of competitions was over I thought I really should have designed a better filter.
+At first, and actually until after the first day of competitions was over I just thought I should have designed a better filter.

 ##### Solutions solutions solutions